Acadia’s Schoodic Peninsula Things To Do: A Complete Guide

 Schoodic Peninsula Camping

-- Some sites are able to accommodate rigs up to 60 ft long
+• Some sites can accommodate rigs up to 60 ft long

 Reservation can be made on recreation.gov up to 2 months in advance.
 No first come first serve sites available.